-We have examined Primary Financial Company LLC's ("PFC") description of its SimpliCD Brokered Certificate of Deposit Program ("SimpliCD" or "system") for processing user entities' transactions throughout the period October 1, 2016 to September 30, 2017 ("description") and the suitability of the design and operating effectiveness of controls included in the description to achieve the related control objectives stated in the description, based on the criteria identified in PFC's Assertion ("assertion").
-The controls and control objectives included in the description are those that management of PFC believes are likely to be relevant to user entities' internal control over financial reporting, and the description does not include those aspects of the system that are not likely to be relevant to user entities' internal control over financial reporting.
+We have examined Primary Financial Company LLC's ("PFC" or "service organization") description of its SimpliCD Brokered Certificate of Deposit Program ("SimpliCD" or "system") for processing user entities' transactions throughout the period October 1, 2017 to September 30, 2018 ("description") and the suitability of the design and operating effectiveness of controls included in the description to achieve the related control objectives stated in the description, based on the criteria identified in the Assertion of PFC's Management ("assertion").
+The controls and control objectives included in the description are those that management of PFC believes are likely to be relevant to user entities' internal control over financial reporting, and the description does not include those aspects of the system that are not likely to be relevant to user entities' internal control operating.

-The information included in Section V, "Other Information Provided by Primary Financial Company LLC," is presented by management of PFC to provide additional information and is not a part of PFC's description of its system made available to user entities during the period October 1, 2016 to September 30, 2017.
+The information included in Section V, "Other Information Provided by PFC," is presented by management of PFC to provide additional information and is not a part of PFC's description of its system made available to user entities during the period October 1, 2017 to September 30, 2018.
 Information about PFC's business continuity planning and the data center provided by a subservice organization has not been subjected to the procedures applied in the examination of the description of the system and of the suitability of the design and operating effectiveness of controls to achieve the related control objectives stated in the description of the system and, accordingly, we express no opinion on it.